Brilliantcrank/airbag-industries/_posts/2002-05-03-weekend-instructions.md

 Now tomorrow, Saturday, May 4 is is [Free Comic Book Day](http://www.freecomicbookday.com/)!
 Celebrated across all 50 states and 29 countries, [Free Comic Book Day](http://www.freecomicbookday.com/) is to be spent reading with much joy.

-Every store will be giving away copies of *Ultimate Spiderman #1*, *Star Wars Tales: A Jediâ€™s Weapon*, *Justice League Adventures #1*, and *Tomb Raider #1/2*.
+Every store will be giving away copies of *Ultimate Spiderman #1*, *Star Wars Tales: A Jedi’s Weapon*, *Justice League Adventures #1*, and *Tomb Raider #1/2*.
 Most stores will also be giving away more comics including The *Matrix #1*, which has never felt the touch of paper and *Dragonball Z #1*, which is sure to be a big hit.

 Now, be nice to the geeks behind the counter, they are not used to this thing called “con-ver-sa-tion” or questions from the outside world.
 No sudden movements please, these people have either been the victim of high school hazing (and you might scare them) or they are taking a martial arts class so they can officially wear toed shoes and carry throwing stars.